 History of bilateral relations

-Switzerland recognised India after independence in 1947 and established diplomatic relations thereafter.
-From 1971 to 1976, during the dispute over Bangladesh, Switzerland represented the interests of India in Pakistan and those of Pakistan in India.
+Switzerland recognised India and established diplomatic relations with it after the country gained its independence in 1947.
+During the dispute over Bangladesh from 1971 to 1976, Switzerland represented the interests of India in Pakistan and those of Pakistan in India.
 India has an embassy in Bern and consulates general in Geneva and Zurich.